Collecting form data from site visitors

-As soon as you have selected a form, Marketing Factory has analyzed the form to extract each field (even the hidden fields).
+As soon as you have selected a form, jExperience has analyzed the form to extract each field (even the hidden fields).
 Those fields are available in the drop-down list labeled Please select a form field.

 - Select a field.

-- Choose one field from the list: the field appears instantly on a grey / green background.
+- Choose one field from the list: the field appears instantly on a gray / green background.

-- Select which profile property the value of this field should be stored to when the form data is captured by Marketing Factory.
+- Select which profile property the value of this field should be stored to when the form data is captured by jExperience.
 The list of properties displays all available properties currently declared in your visitors profile.

 - Choose a strategy for this field capture.
-The strategy tells Marketing Factory how to react if the property is already filled inside the visitor profile.
+The strategy tells jExperience how to react if the property is already filled inside the visitor profile.

 Set property means that the value from the form submitted will be inserted in the visitor profile in all cases.
 If the property already had a value, the new value will replace it.
 This capability is very powerful but also dangerous.
 On critical properties, you should use this option only if you think that the form result is worthwhile to the visitor and s/he will definitely input a trustable value.